 Robert L. Millet

-Robert L. Millet was the Richard L. Evans Professor of Religious Understanding when this was written and he is the former dean of Religious Education at BYU.
+Robert L. Millet was the Richard L. Evans Professor of Religious Understanding and the former dean of Religious Education at BYU when this was published.

 A sample of useful teaching tools produced by the Church.